cloudnativeessentials/kubernetes-troubleshooting/README.md

 - `PodToleratesNodeTaints` - Certain nodes are set with taints to prevent resources from being scheduled there.
 A pod must specifically tolerate this to allow scheduling.
 Most frequently used to prevent workloads from being scheduled to control plane nodes.

 #### Deploy
-Use the following command to deploy some example resource:
+Use the following command to deploy some example resource (you might have the highmem manifest blocked due to quota):

 ```shell
 oc apply -f https://raw.githubusercontent.com/cloudnativeessentials/kubernetes-troubleshooting/main/pod-pvc-notexist.yaml